Welcome to your new country:

 In many culture people would rather use water and their hands to clean their private parts after a pee or a poo- not toilette paper.

-I know what you are thinking.
+I know what you’re thinking.
 WHAT!
-They use their hands to wipe their bum?
+They use their hands to wipe the poo from their bum?

 Tutorial: How to use the WC without toilet paper!